vis-kid/previewer/_posts/2016-11-17-SOLID-Ruby-Fundamentals-02.md

 ```

 `Scraper` is now in charge of instantiating the objects in play and injects them into their respective targets.
 Here we build up all the objects that are needed to write the markdown page.
-We sort of feed them into each other, bottom-up.
+We sort of feed them into each other, top to bottom.
 If we need to make changes, we can do that in one central place—in contrast to doing it in multiple places at once.

 Instead of passing each page link to `PageWriter`, we directly pass it to the class who scrapes the data from the page.
 Nobody else needs to know about it. `PageExtractor` takes the link, clicks it, saves its state, follows it to the shownotes and provides `MarkdownComposer` and `FileComposer` all the abilities to prepare the markdown text and the filename from that particular page.
-In turn, `PageWriter` get injected with the former two which are needed to write out the new page containing the extracted data.
+In turn, `PageWriter` gets injected with the former two which are needed to write out the new page containing the extracted data.

 ## Complete Scraper After Dependency Injection

 I did a couple of other tweaks while shuffling the code around but I don’t think they are worth mentioning here.
-Take a look at the complete code after dependency injection.
+Take a look at the complete code after the dependency injection refactorings.
 I think we made some good progress in terms of the ”Open/Closed Principle”.
 The code is better equipped to deal with future changes.
 OCP helped to tighten the responsibilities we tried to isolate using the “Single Responsibility Principle”.
 The code below hopefully shows that both principles have a symbiotic thing going on.

 ``` ruby